 One of my favorite exercises is using an elliptical machine.
 This is a low impact way to work your hamstrings, glutes, lower back and core muscles.
 If you belong to a gym, put that membership to good use.

-If you do not belong to a gym and are interested in an elliptical for your home, I have some reviews on my site, for instance, check out my post about best ellipticals or this one about Bowflex elliptical reviews.
+If you do not belong to a gym and are interested in an elliptical for your home, I have some reviews on my site, for instance, check out my post about elliptical machines or this one about elliptical trainers from Bowflex.

 Another area I struggle with!
 I am always aware of my posture, or my lack of at times.
 I find myself hunched over my keyboard and I have to remind myself to correct that bad posture.

 When you slouch, this can put undue pressure on your spine, which can lead to problems with muscles, joints, and discs in your back.
 What this all means is that poor posture can cause much more significant problems.

 I am indeed guilty of slouching, but I do catch myself and correct it frequently throughout the day.

 Some basic tips that I have learned over the years are:

 - Walk tall – put your phone away!!
 Don’t’ walk hunched over, staring at your phone.
 There will be plenty of time to do that when you are supposed to be working J

 - When you are sitting at your desk, keep your back flush against your chair and your feet firmly on the floor.
 Your knees hip should be pretty much level.